alamgirustc/GTA/README.md

 ```

 ### Train X-LAN model using self critical
-Copy the pretrained model into experiments/xlan_rl/snapshot and run the script
+Copy the pretrained model into `experiments/xlan_rl/snapshot` and run the script:
 ```
 bash experiments/xlan_rl/train.sh
 ```